Data-Visualization-Intro/2-SVG/readme.md

 [Figma](https://www.figma.com) is an application commonly used in web design.
 Create a free account and we will start our face with it.

-- create 960 x 500 frame (featureless)
+- create 960 x 500 frame
 - create face and eye shapes and position them
 - export the frame as SVG
-- place in an HTML document:
+- place in an HTML document

+E.g.:

 ```svg
 <svg